anonymuse/talks/docker/2014-03-22-contributing_to_docker.md

 - Different problems
 - Bigger problems

 ^ Background in help desk and traditional systems adminsitration.

+^ Heard about this DevOps.

-I heard about this DevOps thing and thought that might yield a fatter paycheck.
-Once I digested the words 'cloud' and 'devops' I mostly moved around in different industries trying new problems, after which I tried finding bigger problems.
+^ Once I digested the words 'cloud' and 'devops' I mostly moved around in different industries trying new problems, after which I tried finding bigger problems.

 ---